 “My Son Christopher was diagnosed with Cerebral Palsy when he was 18 months.
 In some ways I felt relieved by the diagnosis, as I felt something was wrong and now I could do something to help him.
 I read some books on Cerebal Palsy and that’s how I found out about Conductive Education and how the child can really benefit at a very young age.
 I decided to take Christopher to the Peto Institute in Hungary.

 After just two weeks working everyday with Christopher, I noticed a dramatic improvement.
 I went back again for two months, but found it very difficult being away from home.
 So over the next few years I had conductors (teachers of Conductive Education) working with Christopher in the holidays.

-But this is was very expensive, and a lot of families were unable to afford it.
+But this was very expensive, and a lot of families were unable to afford it.

 I set up Whoopsadaisy to help other children and their families, as I feel Conductive Education has enabled Christopher to lead a more independent life.

-The service that we provide will help other children reach their maximum independence and confidence.
+The service that they provide continue to help many children reach their maximum independence and confidence.”